 From here, you have the option to continue on to other mountain peaks if you are looking for a long stroll.
 Or, just head back to the start if you’ve done your quota of hiking for the day. 😀

 11.)
 The Kerry Way

 In terms of sheer beauty, this long-distance hike is constantly considered as (arguably) the best hike in Ireland.
 Spanning 215km, you will be treated to view after view of a rolling, vividly green landscape framing a rugged coastline.

 While the trail typically takes over a week to complete, there are multiple opportunities for rest and refreshment along the way in the form of pubs and inns in pretty little villages and towns.

 12.)
 The Divis Ridge Trail

-This is one of the best hikes in Ireland for those that want a longer hike with spectacular views, yet do not necessarily want a strenuous experience, as the Divis Ridge trail is a moderately easy loop of 6.8-km!
+This is one of the best hikes in Ireland for those that want a longer hike with spectacular views.
+Although, it’s great if you don’t necessarily want a strenuous experience, too.
+After all, the Divis Ridge trail is a moderately easy loop of 6.8-km.

 On your hike here, you will be treated to a panoramic view of Belfast, the capital city of Northern Ireland as well as glimpses of Scotland and the Isle of Man.